equivalent/scrapbook2/archive/blogs/2016-02-28-rails-validators-in-separte-object.md

 In normal situation in 80% to 90% of cases regular Rails validations on a model would be enough.
-However there are cases when keeping your validation in a Model is conterproductive.
+However there are cases when keeping your validation in a Model is counterproductive.
 Don't be afraid to separate concerns and responsibilities to different objects.

 My advice is don't go over board, if something can be done simple make